mimblewimble/grin-rfcs/text/0000-payjoin-support.md

 ## Future possibilities
 [future-possibilities]: #future-possibilities

-Perhaps having a walllet configuration for payjoin use would make it easier for those that want to partially use payjoins or never use them.
+Perhaps having a wallet configuration for payjoin use would make it easier for those that want to partially use payjoins or never use them.

 ## References
 [references]: #references